 I found a recipe, but by the time I finished tweaking it was pretty different from the original — not, I hasten to add, because I’m daring and adventurous like that.
 It’s because I didn’t have all the ingredients I needed, and I didn’t feel like going to the store.
 (For instance: it called for barley, I had bulgur; it called for fresh garlic, I had garlic powder; it called for leeks, I had a regular onion.
-And it also called for fresh dill, which I didn’t have.)
+It also called for fresh dill, which I didn’t have.)
 I guess one of the good things about soup is how easy it is to make your own variation.

 Most importantly: how did it taste?
 It’s a simple recipe, but I think it turned out very well.
 I ate a bowl and refrigerated the leftovers to eat this week.